 - A leaky foundation that lets water or moisture into your basement

-Depending upon which of these problems you’re experiencing, there are two different types of French drain systems that can help: outdoor French drain systems and indoor French drain systems.
+Depending upon which of these problems you’re experiencing, there are two different types of French drain systems that can help.
+Let’s examine both the outdoor and indoor French drain systems.

 Outdoor French Drain Systems

-While outdoor French drain systems work well to funnel water away from low-lying areas in your yard, they aren’t a 100% effective or cost-efficient solution to fix a leaky or moisture-prone basement.
-When installing an outdoor French drain system to alleviate hydrostatic pressure around your foundation, you must remove a significant amount of the soil—as well as any decks, patios, driveways, or landscaping—that surrounds your foundation’s perimeter.
+Outdoor French drain systems might work well to funnel water away from low-lying areas in your yard.
+But they aren’t a 100% effective or cost-efficient solution to fixing a leaky or moisture-prone basement.
+It requires a lot of effort to install an outdoor system to alleviate hydrostatic pressure around your foundation.
+You must remove a significant amount of the soil—as well as any decks, patios, driveways, or landscaping—that surrounds your foundation’s perimeter.
 This process typically requires heavy machinery and a great deal of labor, which can be extremely costly.

-The drain lines of an outdoor French drain system can also clog with silt over time, which reduces their ability to eliminate water pressure against your foundation.
-And, when an outdoor system needs to be repaired or a clog needs to be removed, the whole system needs to be dug up and replaced, which puts you back to square one.
+The drain lines of an outdoor system can also clog with silt over time.
+This reduces their ability to eliminate water pressure against your foundation.
+When an outdoor system needs to be repaired or unclogged, the whole system must be dug up and replaced.
 For this reason, outdoor French drain system warranties are typically much shorter than other basement waterproofing solutions.

 Indoor French Drain Systems

-To ensure a leaky or moisture-prone basement stays dry even after heavy rainfall, an interior French drain system should be installed.
-With an indoor French drain system, drainage channels and drain lines are installed along the perimeter of your basement floor—right where your basement floor meets the walls.
-These drain lines are then routed to a sump pit where a sump pump is installed.
-As water is routed from the drain lines into the sump pit, a float valve is triggered and turns on the sump pump.
+To ensure a basement stays dry even after heavy rainfall, an interior French drain system should be installed.
+With an interior waterproofing system, drainage channels are installed along the perimeter of your basement, where your basement floor meets the walls.
+As rainwater seeps into the soil and the water table rises to meet the foundation, perforations along the length of these drainage channels capture the water.
+These drainage channels then guide any captured water to a sump pit where a sump pump is installed.
+As water reaches the sump pit, a float valve is triggered and turns on the sump pump.
+The sump pump then pushes the water through a discharge pipe where the water will be deposited safely away from your foundation.
 This type of indoor basement waterproofing solution actively works to push water out of your basement 24/7.

-’58 Foundations & Waterproofing: Experts in Indoor French Drain Systems
+’58 Foundations & Waterproofing: The Experts in Interior Waterproofing

-At ’58 Foundations & Waterproofing, we’ve been in the business of waterproofing basements for more than 60 years.
-Compared to outdoor French drain systems, our interior basement waterproofing systems are much more cost-efficient and effective in the long run—and they do not require extensive digging around the exterior of your foundation.
+Since 1958, hundreds of thousands of homeowners have depended on ’58 to waterproof their basements.
+Compared to outdoor French drain systems, our interior basement waterproofing systems are more cost-efficient and effective in the long run.
+With products like our own specially-engineered Channel ’58 drainage channels and high-power Workhorse sump pump, you can move more water faster out of your house!
+What’s more, they do not require extensive digging around the exterior of your foundation.

-For even more moisture prevention for homes with crawlspaces, we also provide industry-leading crawlspace encapsulation services.
-During the encapsulation process, our experienced team will seal all crawlspace vents, as well as seal the ground, walls, and support columns with a 20-millimeter-thick vapor barrier.
+For even more moisture prevention for homes with crawl spaces, our company also offers industry-leading crawl space encapsulation services.
+During the encapsulation process, our experienced team will seal all crawl space vents, as well as seal the ground, walls, and support columns with a 20-mil thick vapor barrier.